Atinos31/Speaky/README.md

 - As a returning visitor i want to be able to leave feedback regarding what improvements could be implemented.

 ## Website Structure
-  - The website is designed to be easy to navigate and user friendly on all device types but mainly on mobile and tablettes.
+  - The website is designed to be easy to navigate and user friendly on all device types but its mainly designed for  mobile and tablettes.
-  - Users can  can easily interact  using the buttons.
+  - Users can  can easily interact  using the buttons and selecting images.
+  - users can type in their feeling and emotions in real time.
+  - users can leave feedback on what they liked and what they could propose to be improved on.

 ## Wireframes